-Further information can be gleaned from how Boethius uses subsistere and subsistentia in his translation of the Isagoge.6 Apart from his rendering and discussion of Porphyry's first question, described above, he uses the term only five times.
-Two passages are about how accidents are related to their bearers: accidents always subsist in their subjects (Busse 13.5 = Mino-Paluello 20.15) and principally subsist in individuals (Busse 17.9 = Minio-Paluello 25.20).
+sistere/subsistentia in his translation of the Isagoge.
+Apart from his rendering and discussion of Porphyry's first question, described above, he uses the term only five times.
+Two passages are about how accidents are related to their bearers: accidents always subsist in their subjects (13.
+5 Busse=12.
+15 Minio-Paluello), and they principally subsist in individuals (17.
+9 Busse=25.
+20 Minio-Paluello).
 In this case 'subsist' is used to pick out the special kind of existence that a dependent entity may have as a component or constituent of a thing.
-Next, it is said that species subsist in advance of propria (Busse 20.19 = Minio-Paluello 30.4), a remark about their ontological standing even independent of features they necessarily possess.
-Finally, discussing inseparable accidents, twice it is said that without blackness an Ethiopian does not subsist (Busse 22.1-2 = Minio-Paluello 31.10-11), where 'subsist' seems to mean no more than 'exist'.
-What these passages, taken together, tell us is that when Boethius raises the quesdepends on conflating the two contrasts, which he resolves in the end by holding that genera and species are mind-dependent but not imaginary or fictitious (in Isag. maior 1.11).
-The imaginary or fictitious is arguably mind-dependent, but the converse does not hold; my thought of a shoe is mind-dependent but not of anything (merely) imaginary or fictitious.
+Next, it is said that species subsist in advance of propria (20.
+19 Busse=30.
+4 Minio-Paluello), a remark about their ontological standing even independent of features they necessarily possess.
+Finally, discussing inseparable accidents, twice it is said that without blackness an Ethiopian does not subsist (22.
+1-2 Busse=31.
+10-11 Minio-Paluello), where 'subsist' seems to mean no more than 'exist'.
+What these passages, taken together, tell us is that when Boethius raises the question whether genera and species exist, and in particular whether they subsist, he is asking whether they could be the sort of real mind-independent objects that are either constituents of things, or ordinary things themselves, or perhaps special metaphysical entities that have ontological standing independent of their subjects (and perhaps even of their concomitant features).
+In brief, Boethius wants to know whether genera and species are real.
+The conclusion for which he argues is that they are not.
+His arguments are therefore anti-realist inasmuch as they are designed to show that genera and species cannot be any kind of mind-independent things, taking 'thing' in its widest sense.